Chargeback Arbitration – What It Is and How Your Business Should Handle It

 After reading the bulk of this article, most merchants glean that chargeback arbitration is best to be avoided due to possible fees, cost of labor to gather needed documents, as well as the time it takes to complete the process.
 One component to take into consideration when deciding whether to go into arbitration is the dollar amount that is being disputed.
 If the arbitration involves a high dollar amount and has the potential to recoup more than the arbitration fees, it may be worth going the arbitration route.
 However, most of the time, avoiding chargebacks as a preventative measure can save your company endless time and money.
 There are various programs than enable you, as the merchant to take control of chargebacks, and to get ahead of them before they are filed.

 365 Glacier Payments has over two decades of experience in guiding merchants through chargeback arbitration, as well as the chargeback process as a whole.
 365 Glacier Payments provides clients with extensive expertise in avoiding chargebacks by utilizing multiple chargeback mitigation software options as well as implementing and providing education on Rapid Dispute Resolution (RDR).
 If you have additional questions or would like to learn more about chargeback arbitration, please schedule an appointment here.
-If you prefer, you can reach us at 866.857.8766 or email info@365glacierpayments.com.
+If you prefer, you can reach us at 866.857.8766 or email [email protected].
 We look forward to hearing from you!

 Recommended Posts